 Being part of an annual naval exercise on board the USS John S. McCain off the coast of Okinawa, Japan.

-What previous employers and positions led to your current role?
+Previous employers and positions that have lead to your current role

 NASA Kennedy Space Center – Summer Intern

 Upward bound TRIO program – Physics/Math Tutor

 Other positions not necessarily related to your current career